github-ospo-test/graphql2/readme.md

 <!--v-->

-However this This is where the `DataLoader` comes in (but won't be covered here).
+However this This is where the `DataLoader` comes in (but won't be covered here since it's implementation specific).

 But essentially we frontload the database calls and then batch them together to form something like this.